COM4520 Turing Research Project

 |

-The aim of the Darwin project is to give students at
+The aim of the Turing project is to give students insight into the

 research process.
 The objective of the module is for